Diário de S. Paulo: History

-After founding and working as director and editor of Correio Paulistano for almost twenty years, Américo de Campos joined his colleagues José Maria Lisboa and Rangel Pestana to found A Província de S. Paulo in 1875.
+After founding and working as director and editor of Correio Paulistano for almost twenty years, Américo Brasílio de Campos joined his colleagues José Maria Lisboa and Rangel Pestana to found A Província de S. Paulo in 1875.
 In 1884, Campos and Lisboa were fired by the new partner of A Província, João Alberto Salles, after protesting against the new editorial policy imposed by him, which was anti-Lusitanian.
 At the end of 1884, Campos and Lisboa founded the Diário Popular with the financial support of Antônio Bento, an abolitionist and owner of the Jornal do Commercio de São Paulo, Hipólito Junior and Aristides Lobo.
 The name was inspired by the Portuguese newspaper of the same name.
 In the first issue, the founders announced their editorial line:[...]
 We don't have a schedule; compromises that can fail are worth nothing, and besides, the ideas of the founders of the Diário Popular are well known and their individualities are well worth a schedule.
 The long practice of men and things has taught us the precise independence and moderation that will be the norm in the discussions we engage in.
 All fair complaints made by competent people will be addressed and publicized.
 We will openly publish scientific, literary and political articles of recognized merit.
 The editorial section will be open to all opinions, requiring, as usual, the responsibility of the author and morality in the writings.
 We will not accept "straw men".The newspaper's first headquarters, located on Imperatriz Street, hosted several meetings between politicians at the end of the 19th century, who debated abolitionist and republican ideas.
 Originally an evening paper (the first in São Paulo), it was characterized by being a newspaper of advertisements for small businesses.
 The advertising desk used to be crowded with people writing their own ads.
 It had a reasonable circulation and a solid financial situation.
 Given its "popular" nature, it used to receive and mediate donations for the poor and participated in several charity campaigns.

 After the Proclamation of the Republic of Brazil, which it supported, Diário Popular gained great popularity.
 Aristides Lobo was appointed Minister of the Interior in the provisional government, Américo de Campos was appointed Brazilian consul to the Kingdom of Italy and José Maria Lisboa was elected state representative for São Paulo.
 While Lobo and Campos left the newspaper to pursue political careers, Lisboa resigned and became the sole owner of Diário Popular.